canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 ## Active and Fair Consideration

+Procedures of the [Directive on Management of Information Technology, Appendix C](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249) will be used by Departmental Enterprise Architecture Review Boards and the Government of Canada Enterprise Architectural Review Board as an assessment framework to review digital initiatives to ensure the GC acts as a single enterprise and to ensure departmental alignment with the Government of Canada digital direction.

+In Appendix C, the following provisions are identified:

+* C.2.3.8.1: Where possible, use open standards and open source software first

+This supports selecting open source software on the basis of its additional inherent flexibility, when there is no significant overall (full-lifecycle) cost (TCO) difference with closed-source solutions.

+* C.2.3.8.2: If an open source option is not available or does not meet user needs, favour platform-agnostic COTS over proprietary COTS, avoiding technology dependency, allowing for substitutability and interoperability

+If an open source solution meets most of the users needs and the remaining functionalities could be developed at minimal total cost of ownership (TCO) increase, the inherent flexibility gained overal (full-lifecycle) should justify choosing the open source alternative instead of the closed-source solution.

+* C.2.3.9.1: Leverage and reuse existing solutions, components, and processes

+A lot of solutions, components and processes can be reused at minimal to no additional licence costs by leveraging open source software.

-### Enterprise Architectural Assessments
+### Approvals

-[Directive on Management of Information Technology](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249) indicates the required enterprise architectural direction for evaluating technology in a project, including software.
+Approvals reside with each government department or agency's information management and technology group.

 ### Open Source Software Evaluation

-The same factors applicable to an evaluation of the feature set and maturity of closed-source software also apply to OSS.
+The same factors applicable to an evaluation of the feature set and maturity of closed-source software also apply to OSS [link].
 A few additional criteria should be assessed when evaluating OSS:

 #### User Community